-C-peptide is a polypeptide (small protein) composed of 31 amino acids that connects the alpha-chain and beta-chain together, as you can see in the following diagram:
+C-peptide is a polypeptide (small protein) composed of 31 amino acids that connect the alpha-chain and beta-chain together, as you can see in the following diagram:

 When C-peptide is removed from the proinsulin molecule, the alpha and beta chains become linked, and proinsulin turns into insulin, which has specific and powerful biological activity in your blood.

 The C-peptide polypeptide was discovered in 1967, and the first C-peptide test was developed in 1972 (1).
-At the time, this discovery was a landmark insight into the physiology of diabetes, because they discovered that insulin and C-peptide are made in equal amounts, and that C-peptide remained in the blood for substantially longer periods of time than insulin.
+At the time, this discovery was a landmark insight into the clinical chemistry and physiology of diabetes, because they discovered that insulin and C-peptide are made in equal amounts and that C-peptide remained in the blood for substantially longer periods of time than insulin.

-What this means is simple: C-peptide and insulin are present in pancreatic beta cells in equal amounts, however C-peptide has a substantially longer half-life than insulin (20-30 minutes vs. 3-5 minutes).
+What this means is simple: C-peptide and insulin are present in pancreatic beta cells in equal amounts, however, compared to insulin, C-peptide has a substantially longer (20-30 minutes for C-peptide vs. 3-5 minutes for insulin).

-In fact, understanding your C-peptide value is so important that researchers believe it to be the most suitable measurement for assessing endogenous insulin secretion (3).
-Therefore, knowing your C-peptide level is crucial in understanding what type of diabetes you have.
+In fact, understanding your C-peptide measurement is so important that researchers believe it to be the most suitable measurement for assessing endogenous insulin secretion (3).
+Therefore, of you know your level of connection peptide, insulin production levels in your pancreas are easy to calculate, which can be crucial in understanding what type of diabetes you have.

-Since the treatment of type 1 diabetes, type 1.5 diabetes, prediabetes, type 2 diabetes and gestational diabetes each require different treatment plans, being misdiagnosed with the incorrect type of diabetes can lead to an improper course of treatment, years of frustration, and rapidly declining health.
+Since the treatment of type 1 diabetes mellitus, type 1.5 diabetes mellitus, prediabetes, type 2 diabetes mellitus, and gestational diabetes mellitus each require different treatment plans, being misdiagnosed with the incorrect type of diabetes can lead to an improper course of treatment, years of frustration, and rapidly declining health.

 An accurate C-peptide measurement will provide you and your doctor with a quantitative assessment of the ability of your pancreatic beta cells to secrete insulin.
 This information allows you to answer the following questions: